Cluj-Napoca

 Cluj experienced a decade of decline during the 1990s, its international reputation suffering from the policies of its mayor at the time, Gheorghe Funar.
-Today, the city is one of the most important academic, cultural, industrial and business centres in Romania.
-Among other institutions, it hosts the country's largest university, Babeș-Bolyai University, with its botanical garden; nationally renowned cultural institutions; as well as the largest Romanian-owned commercial bank.
+In the early 21st century, the city is one of the most important academic, cultural, industrial and business centres in Romania.
+Among other institutions, it hosts the country's largest university, Babeș-Bolyai University, with its botanical garden, nationally renowned cultural institutions such as the National Theatre and Opera, as well as the largest Romanian-owned commercial bank.
 Cluj-Napoca held the titles of European Youth Capital in 2015, and European City of Sport in 2018.
+In 2021, the city joined the UNESCO Creative Cities Network and was named a UNESCO City of Film.

 Etymology

 Napoca

 On the site of the city was a pre-Roman settlement named Napoca.
 After the AD 106 Roman conquest of the area, the place was known as Municipium Aelium Hadrianum Napoca.
 Possible etymologies for Napoca or Napuca include the names of some Dacian tribes such as the Naparis or Napaei, the Greek term napos (νάπος), meaning "timbered valley" or the Indo-European root *snā-p- (Pokorny 971–972), "to flow, to swim, damp".